-UPDATE: I originally posted this back when Facebook first started rolling out the New Facebook layout.
+I originally posted this back when Facebook first started rolling out the New Facebook layout.
 At that time, it was possible to switch back to the old Facebook layout.
 But that option has now been removed.
-So I’ve updated the information below.
+So I’ve updated the information below with some workarounds to change how it’s displayed in your browser, but it’s no longer possible to completely revert back to the old Facebook layout.

 But there’s at least one unofficial alternative to switch back to the old Facebook layout.
 A method that many users have reported success with is to install a browser plugin that tricks Facebook into thinking you’re using an old, outdated version of Internet Explorer that Facebook doesn’t support (aka, spoofing the user agent).